xen-project/xen/docs/misra/documenting-violations.rst

 Also, the same tag can be used on other symbols from the linker that are declared in the codebase, because the justification holds for them too.

+A possible violation found by Cppcheck can be handled in the same way, from the cppcheck text report it is possible to identify the violation id:

+| include/public/arch-arm.h(226,0):misra-c2012-20.7:style:Expressions resulting from the expansion of macro parameters shall be enclosed in parentheses (Misra rule 20.7)

+The violation id can be located also in the HTML report, opening index.html from the browser, the violations can be filtered by id in the left side panel, under the column "Defect ID".
+On the right there will be a list of files with the type of violation and the violation line number, for the same violation above, there will be an entry like the following and the violation id will be in the column "Id":

+| include/public/arch-arm.h
+| [...]
+| 226 misra-c2012-20.7  style Expressions resulting from the expansion of macro parameters shall be enclosed in parentheses (Misra rule 20.7)
+| [...]

+Given the violation id "misra-c2012-20.7", the procedure above can be followed to justify this finding.